 This section is being updated as the project progresses.
-You can ask questions or give your view by visiting the 'Feedback' section.

 1. What is Napier Port proposing?

 Napier Port is seeking resource consents to build a new wharf at the northern end of the container terminal.
 It will be long enough (350 metres) and deep enough to handle larger vessels and will require the dredging of a berth pocket and swing basin.
 Two “dolphins’ or separate bollards will enable ships as long as 360 metres to berth there.
 As larger ships come, the Port may need to deepen and extend the shipping channel from its current consented maximum of 12.8 metres to 14.5 metres.
 Consents are also being sought for that future development.